 LEGAL SCHOLARS FILE AMICUS BRIEF: 34 Legal Scholars filed their amicus curiae brief supporting the young people.
 Read the brief.

-**UPDATE: On December 11, 2013, the Legal Scholars re-filed a shorter version of their amicus curiae brief with the court supporting the youth appellants.
+**UPDATE: The Court refiled a shorter version of their amicus curiae brief with the court.

 Here's what Karl Coplan, Professor of Law at Pace Law School in New York had to say about the youths' case: